pradeepmuntha/hadoop_centOS/README.md

 $ docker exec -u hdfs master "ps aux"
 ```

-Namenode Health page can be accessed from browser of Linux host running docker engine on port 50070.
-If hostname of Linux host running docker software is docker-host then NN health page would be accessible from http://docker-host:50070 from browser.
+Namenode Health page can be accessed from browser of Linux host running docker engine on port 50070 and RM page on port 8088.
+If hostname of Linux host running docker software is docker-host then NN health page would be accessible from http://docker-host:50070 from browser and RM page from http://docker-host:8088

-WIP to update configurations and S/W locations needed to bring up Yarn and HBase layer.
+WIP to update configurations and S/W locations needed to bring up HBase layer.
 Expecting to complete pretty soon :).